 Preventing Suicides Among Veterans

-Twenty veterans commit suicide every day.
+Twenty veterans commit suicide every day - even one is too many.
 No veteran should feel that the country they sacrificed for doesn’t care about them.
 Susan is working to ensure an effective support system is in place for our veterans to access.
 We also need to better communicate to veterans about the vast network that is available to them.

 Susan supported bipartisan action to strengthen the support system for veterans.
-Recently enacted into law, The Clay Hunt Suicide Prevention for American Veterans Act will:
+The Clay Hunt Suicide Prevention for American Veterans Act will:

 Susan will continue seeking ways to improve on efforts to reduce incidents of suicides among veterans.